 - 1 Turn on your computer, or if it is already on, restart it. - 2 During startup, enter the BIOS Setup by pressing the appropriate key (usually indicated in the startup message) on your computer keyboard.
-For most computers, this will be either F1, F2, or the Delete key. - 3 In the appropriate page of the BIOS Setup, disable PCI Parity. - 4 Save changes, exit the BIOS Setup screen, and restart your computer.
+For most computers, this will be either F1, F2, or the Delete key. - 3 In the appropriate page of the BIOS Setup, disable PCI Parity.
+If the PCI Parity option isn't available on your computer, skip this step. - 4 Save changes, exit the BIOS Setup screen, and restart your computer.